nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 - Duplicates and unreasonable values are checked for.
 - Data types are changed to appropriate formats for manipulation and modeling.
 - Extra whitespace is removed from categorical variables.
+- A Tableau dashboard was built.
+It can be viewed at https://public.tableau.com/app/profile/nick6178/vizzes

 ## Heatmap
 ![numerical_heatmap](https://github.com/user-attachments/assets/dd2fdb5e-443f-47d7-8f65-f738c01feec4)